Central limit theorem for slow-fast system under mixed fractional Brownian motion

-Initially, the tightness is derived through Young-Wiener integral computation, the H\"older seminorm of the fast variable, the properties of solutions to Poisson equations, and a Gronwall-type result for Young differential equations.
+Initially, the tightness is derived through Wiener-Young integral computation, the H\"older seminorm of the fast variable, the properties of solutions to Poisson equations, and a Gronwall-type result for Young differential equations.
 The limit process involves an additional Wiener process that is related to solving the Poisson equation.
 The second part of this work is dedicated to addressing the CLT for the system derived above, that is the qualitative analysis of the deviation \(z^\epsilon\) when the small parameter \(\epsilon\) tends to zero.
-In contrast to the former, the integral term of the fractional Brownian motion will be more difficult to bound here due to the coupling between the regularity of the solution to the Poisson PDE and its dependence on the fast one.
-This issue is resolved delicately via the Young–Wiener-It\^o integral, the ``stricter” H\"older regularity of slow one and ergodicity of the fast one.
+In contrast to the former case, the FBM integral here is more difficult to bound, owing to the coupling between the regularity of the solution to the Poisson equation and its dependence on the fast variable.
+This difficulty is circumvented by a delicate combination of the Young--Wiener--It\^o integral, the stronger H\"older regularity of the slow variable, and the ergodicity of the fast variable.
 Finally, it is demonstrated that the limit satisfies with the linear Young-It\^o differential equation.

 Throughout this paper, the symbols $c$, $C$, $c_1$, $C_1$, $\cdots$ will denote certain positive constants that may vary from line to line.
 The dependence of the constant on parameters will be explicit if necessary.